Welcome to the Angels & Entrepreneurs Summit.

 They have a clear vision and a plan for executing.

-This formula helps us target startups that are more predictable – in that, we believe we can count on them to pay a hefty return.
+This formula helps us target startups that are more predictable – in that, we believe has the most potential to pay a hefty return.

 This isn’t the time to be shy.
 Angel investing is about swinging for the fences.

-It’s called the 1,000X Formula because you want to find startups that could pay you a 1,000X return.
+It’s called the 1,000X Formula because you want to find startups have the potential to pay you a 1,000X return.

 And you want to immediately eliminate the deals you shouldn’t touch with a 10-foot pole.